Chapter 8: Pandas core

 ...

-3. Selecting Rows and Columns
+3. Selecting rows and columns

 df["col"] selects one column as a Series; df[["col1", "col2"]] selects several columns as a DataFrame, note the double brackets.
 Selecting rows by label or by position needs .loc or .iloc, and the two are not interchangeable.